tolik518/factorion-bot/README.md

 INFLUXDB_TOKEN=<token>
 ```

 Replace with the values you received from the Reddit App creation.
-InfluxDB and is optional and can be removed if not needed.
+InfluxDB is optional and can be removed if not needed.

 ## Run the following command to install dependencies: